Capitol Hill Ski and Snowboard Club

 3. A link to online registration will be sent to our ski/board club email distribution list and posted on our Facebook group.
-How do you get on the distribution?
+How do you get on the email distribution?
 Contact Chris Janota at the above email.

 3. All students need to ski with a buddy.
 Please don’t send your student out if s/he doesn’t have anyone with whom to ski or board.
 We do have adults on the hills who can ski with students that get split from his/her group, but it is more fun and safer for everyone if each student has at least one buddy.

 7. Lift tickets and bussing are paid to the Capitol Hill PTO (pay online via Paypal or in office w/ check).
 Lessons and rentals are paid directly to the ski area.
 If you meet us at Afton Alps, you must pick up lift tickets within the first hour of the event or call Chris at 651-398-3064.

 HERE ARE THE OFFICIAL SKI/SNOWBOARD POLICIES